 That's up to you.
 Most PTAs are happy for you to volunteer as much time as you can reasonably give.
 If the PTA is holding a big event, it's reasonable to expect all hands on deck, but if you're new to the school and want to enjoy some events with your family, offer to help set up or clear away instead.

 Will I have to be on the PTA committee?

 No, you won't have to join the committee, but you may find that a committee role appeals to you after a while.
 Most people spend some time initially getting to know everyone and finding out how it all works.

 What will I get out of being on the PTA?

 - Meet the teachers in a less formal setting

-- Make new friends through working alongside members of your
+- Make new friends by working alongside members of your community

 - Learn new skills and increase your self-confidence